JonMartinson/ecology_DFE/README.md

 ## Getting Started

 1. Clone or download the repository to your local machine.
 2. If you are using R studio, open the R project file, `DFE_analyses.Rproj`.
-This will set up your working directories correctly, so there's no need to change them manually.
+This will set up your working directories correctly, so there's no need to change them manually (tested on macos/linux).
 3. Unzip the `all.poolcount.zip` file in the `data` folder to access the data required for calculating gene fitnesses.

 ## Fitness calculation